Lloyd Cole: Personal life

 Cole married his American wife, Elizabeth Lewis, in December 1989.
 They live in Easthampton, Massachusetts.

-Legacy
+Cover versions

 Some of Cole's songs have been covered by other artists.
-"Rattlesnakes" has been covered by Tori Amos on her concept album Strange Little Girls (2001), while Sandie Shaw has recorded a version of "(Are You) Ready to Be Heartbroken?".
+"Rattlesnakes" has been covered by Tori Amos on her concept album Strange Little Girls (2001), while Sandie Shaw released a version of "(Are You) Ready to Be Heartbroken?" in 1986.

-In 2006, Scottish indie pop band Camera Obscura released the song "Lloyd, I'm Ready to Be Heartbroken" as an answer song to Cole's 1984 hit "Are You Ready to Be Heartbroken".
+In 2006, Scottish indie pop band Camera Obscura released the song "Lloyd, I'm Ready to Be Heartbroken" as an answer song to Cole's 1984 hit "Are You Ready to Be Heartbroken?".